Solver Parameters

 ... reduce_intersample_correlation=True)

-Supported on: QPU and VFYC Solvers
+Supported on: QPU Solvers

 When using the reverse annealing feature, you must supply the initial state to which the system is set; see the initial_state parameter.
 If multiple reads are requested in a single call to the Solver API, you have two options for the starting state of the system.
 These are controlled by the reinitialize_state Boolean parameter:

-• reinitialize_state=false—Initialize only at the beginning, before the first anneal cycle.
+• reinitialize_state=False: Initialize only at the beginning, before the first anneal cycle.
 Each anneal (after the first) is initialized from the final state of the qubits after the previous cycle.
 Be aware that even if this parameter is disabled, reverse annealing adds a small amount of time (\(\approx 10 \ \mu s\)) for each read.

 See also anneal_schedule.